 Gospel: According to St. Luke 24:13-35

-The road to Emmaus is one that each of us walks every day of our lives.
+The road to Emmaus is one that we walk every day of our lives.
 Whether or not we realize it, Jesus is walking with us.
-Yet because it is so easy for us to focus on the immediacy of all that we are now going through, we might not even know that He is there.
+Yet because it is so easy for us to focus on the immediacy of all we are now going through, we might not even know He is there.

-In his telling of the story of the journey to Emmaus St. Luke makes sure that we are told exactly why and when the eyes of the disciples were opened and they recognized the Lord: “And it happened that, while he was with them at table, he took bread, said the blessing, broke it, and gave it to them.”
+In his telling of the story of the journey to Emmaus, St. Luke makes sure that we are told precisely why and when the eyes of the disciples were opened and they recognized the Lord: “And it happened that, while he was with them at the table, he took bread, said the blessing, broke it, and gave it to them.”

-It was only through the Eucharist that they were able to look and see, hear and understand.
+Only through the Eucharist could they look and see, hear and understand.
 Luke is, in a very subtle way, arguing for the belief that the only way to be a follower of Jesus is to see Him in His Eucharistic Presence and to actively participate in the Sacred Liturgy.

-My very favorite modern theologian, Cardinal Henri de Lubac, S.J., spilled a lot of ink trying to bring some clarity to the mystery of the Body of Christ.
-For de Lubac there was a necessary link between the Incarnate Son of God – literally, the Body of Christ – and those who follow in His footsteps and claim Him as the Christ, the Messiah – the Body of Christ known as the Church.
+My favorite modern theologian, Cardinal Henri de Lubac, S.J., spilled a lot of ink trying to clarify the mystery of the Body of Christ.
+For de Lubac, there was a vital link between the Incarnate Son of God – literally, the Body of Christ – and those who follow in His footsteps and claim Him as the Christ, the Messiah – the Body of Christ known as the Church.
 That link, without which there is a gap between the divine and the human that no commitment to social justice could ever cross, is the sacramental Body of Christ known as the Eucharist.

-Among all of the wonderful gifts of the created universe provided by our loving God there is none more wonderful than the gift of Himself in the Eucharist, and St. Luke again, by the detail given in his story, brings this to light.
-At the moment that the disciples recognized Jesus, “He vanished from their sight.”
-To accept and then consume the Eucharist is both to recognize Jesus in the transformed elements of bread and wine as well as to – literally – make them disappear.
+Among all of the wonderful gifts of the created universe provided by our loving God, there is none more remarkable than the gift of Himself in the Eucharist, and St. Luke again, by the detail given in his story, brings this to light.
+When the disciples recognize Jesus, “He vanished from their sight.”
+To accept and then consume the Eucharist is to recognize Jesus in the transformed elements of bread and wine and to – literally – make them disappear.